SiliconValleyLorax/i-home/README.md

 ![README/Untitled.png](README/Untitled.png)

-Our team's MAIN POC is "AI picture book recommendation service based on object detection."
+Our team's MAIN PoC is "AI picture book recommendation service based on object detection."

 When you upload a child's favorite things (toy, object .. etc),